DataDove1/Panic_Attack-/README.md

 ### Data Sources
 The dataset used for this analysis is the "panic_attack_dataset.csv" which was from an online source.
+The dataset contains 1200 row entries of values across different columns.

 ### Tools
 - Excel : Data Cleaning